Best trails in Border Ranges National Park

 Which trail has the most elevation gain in Border Ranges National Park?

-If you're looking for elevation gain, Border Ranges National Park has you covered.
-Border Ranges Traverse: Sheepstation Creek to Pinnacle Lookout boasts the most elevation gain with 3,884 ft of total ascent.
-The park's runner-up is Fawcetts Creek and Falls, which will get you 2,355 ft of elevation gain.
+Border Ranges Traverse: Sheepstation Creek to Pinnacle Lookout has the most elevation gain with 3,884 ft of total ascent.
+The park's runner-up is Fawcetts Creek and Falls, which has 2,355 ft of elevation gain.

 Are there camping trails available in Border Ranges National Park?